dinhhoanganh2001/Machine-Translation/README.md

 ## Background

 In this project, I used Keras - Tensorflow library to implement the Transformer architecture, and train on 5 different data-sets.
-This is group work with 5 members, and I'm responsible for applying on Viet-Eng data-set and building the Flask web application.
+This is group work with 5 members, and I'm responsible for applying on Eng-Vie data-set and building the Flask web application.

 The application is described as:
 * Get an input sentences of language A